smonn/validator-fns/README.md

 Casts value to a date, `null` or `undefined` if using the default date parser. `tests` can be all date specific and the required validation tests. `config` is an optional parameter with the following properties:

 - `default` sets the default value in case the parsed date is `undefined`.
 - `parser` allows you to override the default date parser.
 Check the source code for the current implementation.
-Validation tests assume this returns a date`, `null`or`undefined`.
+Validation tests assume this returns a date, `null` or `undefined`.
 The default parser only accepts dates, numbers, and a subset of [ISO 8601][iso8601] formatted strings (excludes week formats).
 If you want to allow other or more complex formats you should use a third-party library such as [date-fns][date-fns].

 #### `minDate(date, message)`